 Before you brainstorm different influencer marketing strategies, you need to find influencers who have the right goals, audiences, and engagement levels to suit your brand..
 Once you find them, you’ll need to reach out to them in a way that clearly communicates the value of the partnership opportunity without landing in their spam or deleted folder.

 To find truly effective and mutually beneficial influencer marketing opportunities, you’ll need to search the vast corners of the internet to find the pockets where your ideal audience is spending time.
-These pockets can be virtually anywhere, from other ecommerce stores who can potentially be partners to a LinkedIn group or dedicated subreddit.
+These pockets can be virtually anywhere, from other ecommerce stores who can potentially be partners to Facebook groups or dedicated subreddits.

 One of the key considerations here is to avoid high-traffic influencers.
 These influencers will have hundreds of thousands of followers, and they’ll want money before they promote your store, instead of building a true partnership.
 Instead, you’ll want to look for ‘micro-influencers’ and ‘up-and-comers’.